About Vegan Outreach

 In 2022, we reignited the Vegan Chef Challenge program.
 These month-long events showcase new vegan menu items at local non-vegan restaurants.
 Typically, 10 to 30 restaurants take part and the dining public is encouraged to vote for their favorite dishes.

 Vegan Chef Challenges create a positive buzz about veganism in areas that don’t normally have many options with the majority of restaurants retaining their most popular vegan items.
-They receive positive media coverage, such as for our 2022 Alburquerque challenge that had 30 participating venues: Vegan Chef Challenge invites community to help end animal cruelty.
+In all, we held vegan chef challenges in 30 cities in 2023.

 Green Tuesday Initiative